DRVR1/Random-Navigator/readme.md

 4) there will be generated a file called "randomsites.txt" that has a list of all the links displayed inside the before listed sites.

-5) open and configure main.py
+5) configure the time settings in resources/config.py

 6) execute: python main.py